 The smell of those butter lamps took us right back to Kathmandu, one of my favourite cities in the world.
 In these ancient Devales we were in a little time warp, away from modern Kandy, it was really lovely.

 Another doorway with a surprise inside, a beautiful reclining Buddha.
 A lady kindly shared some flower offerings with us and showed the boys how to place them on the altar.
-The smell of jasmine is a lot nicer than butter lamp.
+The smell of jasmine filled the air inside the temple.

 A sacred Bo tree or peepul tree.
 Buddha sat under one of these magnificent figs during his meditation and eventual enlightenment.